pippotek/Fine-Grained-Visual-Classification/README.md

 <p align="center">

--**FGVCAircraft:** A comprehensive collection of 100 classes of different aircraft, hierachically organized by variant, family and manufacturer.
+- **FGVCAircraft:** A comprehensive collection of 100 classes of different aircraft, hierachically organized by variant, family and manufacturer.
 Each class has 100 images, for a total of 10k images, split equally among training, validation and test

 <p align="center">
   <img src="images/aircrafts.png" width="448"/>
 </p>

 <p align="center">

--**Mammalia:** The dataset used in our course's final competition, it consists of 100 different classes of mammals, each labeled with its latin name, with 50 images in the training set and 10 in the test
+- **Mammalia:** The dataset used in our course's final competition, it consists of 100 different classes of mammals, each labeled with its latin name, with 50 images in the training set and 10 in the test

 <p align="center">
   <img src="images/mammalia.png" width="448"/>